 Consider the criteria for a second – the companies on the list have all increased their dividends each year for at least twenty-five years.
 If your company only maintains the dividend, you drop off the list.
-If you pause the dividend, see ya later.
+If you pause the dividend, see you in 25 years buddy.
 You have to increase it each year (if only by a penny) and you can’t miss it for at least twenty-five years.

 It’s a high bar.

-If you think back to all the financial and economic events of the last twenty-five years, they include the 2008-2010 Great Recession as well as the 2001 Dot-Com Bust.
+If you think back to all the financial and economic events of the last twenty-five years, they include Covid-19 pandemic and subsequent inflationary cycle, the 2008-2010 Great Recession as well as the 2001 Dot-Com Bust.
 In fact, in 2009, nine companies fell from the Dividend Aristocrats list (two were added, Bemis and Leggett & Platt).
 In 2010, ten more fell with only one addition (Brown Forman).

 Which Companies are Dividend Aristocrats?